 - (a) includes a membership larger than the groups currently covered by the state employees' health plans; or - (b) alters the structure of the state's current health plan offerings or their operating foundations; or - (c) has an impact on plan benefits; or - (d) increases premium rates; the State and VSEA agree to a limited contract reopener for the purpose of negotiating the impacts of such change.
 Both parties shall retain all statutory impasse rights. - 4.
-Medical Plan Benefit Changes effective January 1, 2013: commencing on January 1, 2013, the SelectCare Health Insurance Plan employee co-payments that were fifteen dollars (\$15.00) will increase to twenty dollars (\$20.00).
+Commencing on January 1, 2013, the SelectCare Health Insurance Plan employee co-payments that were fifteen dollars (\$15.00) will increase to twenty dollars (\$20.00).
+Commencing on January 1, 2019, the SelectCare Health Insurance Plan employee co-payments for non-specialist office visits that were twenty dollars (\$20.00) will increase to twenty-five dollars (\$25.00), specialist office visit copayments that were twenty dollars (\$20.00) will increase to thirty dollars (\$30.00).
+SelectCare emergency room visit co-payments that were fifty dollars (\$50.00) will increase to seventy-five dollars (\$75.00).
+SelectCare magnetic resonance image (MRI) co-payments will be thirty dollars (\$30.00).